 For this reason, we give you the option to easily enable or disable the Privacy Controls and Cookie Solution’s “scroll to consent” feature should the particular Member State law require it.

-The Cookie Law does not require that records of consent be kept, but instead indicates that you should be able to prove that consent occurred — even if that consent has been withdrawn.
+The Cookie Law itself does not require that records of consent be kept, but instead indicates that you should be able to prove that consent occurred — even if that consent has been withdrawn.
 However it’s important to note that some EU Data Protection Authorities in alignment with the GDPR, now require that records of consent – rather than simply proof – be kept.
 If this applies to your particular situation, you will need to maintain valid records of consent.

-You can read more about the records here.
+?
+You can read more about records here.

 Our cookie management solution makes it easy to comply with the Cookie Law, allowing you to:

-The Cookie Solution allows you to collect consent via multiple mechanisms including continued browsing, scrolling, and/or specific clicking actions.
+The Privacy Controls and Cookie Solution allows you to collect consent via multiple mechanisms including continued browsing, scrolling, and/or specific clicking actions.
 Keep in mind though that allowed consenting actions may differ depending on the Member State law.